WakiMak/trentent.github.io-forked/_posts/2015-07-10-appv5-virtualizing-and-running-local-services-stand-alone.md

 tags:
   - AppV
 ---
-AppV5 allows you to virtualize Services that run under the LocalService account. Â The issue I've seen with this approach is AppV5 will load the service for a user upon <u>environment</u> launch (which is good for VDI / desktop deployments) and the service will terminate upon that AppV environment exiting. Â For remote desktop / Citrix & deployments, this can be a big bother. Â If the service is required for running the application the standard answer is to extract it and install it using DeploymentConfig.xml or some other on application publish.
+AppV5 allows you to virtualize Services that run under the LocalService account.
+The issue I've seen with this approach is AppV5 will load the service for a user upon <u>environment</u> launch (which is good for VDI / desktop deployments) and the service will terminate upon that AppV environment exiting.
+For remote desktop / Citrix & deployments, this can be a big bother.
+If the service is required for running the application the standard answer is to extract it and install it using DeploymentConfig.xml or some other on application publish.

-But what if you have a service that is NOT required to run an application, just needs to run in the background, AND can run as the LocalService? Â This service would be prime for being virtualized!
+But what if you have a service that is NOT required to run an application, just needs to run in the background, AND can run as the LocalService?
+This service would be prime for being virtualized!

-Do I have an example of such an application? Â Why yes I do.
+Do I have an example of such an application?
+Why yes I do.

-Epic SystemPulse is an application that captures performance information and uploads it to a DB. Â It only runs under a LocalService account.
+Epic SystemPulse is an application that captures performance information and uploads it to a DB.
+It only runs under a LocalService account.

 Using my [Citrix PVS Sequencer](http://trentent.blogspot.ca/2015/07/setting-up-pvs-appv5-sequencer.html), here is how I sequenced it: